se-edu/learningresources/contents/regex/Regex.md

 ## The Regex Engine

-So, how does Regex work exactly?
+So, how exactly does Regex work?

 Regex works similarly to most brute force searches.
 A simplified Regex engine would look something like this:

 1. Start from the start of the text and the start of the regex.
-2. Check if the first character matches.
+1. Check if the first character matches.
+1. If it does, check the second character of both strings.
-3. If it does check the second character of both strings and so on.
+1. If it does, check the third character of both strings, and so on.
-4. If any character doesn't match, start from the second character of the text.
+1. If any character doesn't match, start from the second character of the text.
-5. Return when a match is found, or if no match is found.
+1. Return when a match is found, or if no match is found.

 For example, for the regex `light` against the sentence `He likes light lightbulbs.`: